 - 1. Obligations issued by the State of Georgia or by other states, - 2.
 Obligations issued by the United States government, - 3.
 Obligations fully insured or guaranteed by the United States government or a United States government agency, - 4.
 Obligations of any corporation of the United States government, - 5.
-Prime banker's acceptances, - 6.
-The Georgia Fund 1 administered by the State of Georgia, Office of the State Treasurer, - 7.
+Prime banker's acceptances. - 6.
+The local government investment pool (Georgia Fund 1) administered by the State of Georgia, Office of the State Treasurer, - 7.
 Repurchase agreements, and - 8.
 Obligations of other political subdivisions of the State of Georgia.